rahulmehtadpworld/user-service-apim/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.world.dp.user-service-apim' is invalid and this project uses 'com.world.dp.user_service_apim' instead.
+* The original package name 'com.world.dp.user-service-apim' is invalid and this project uses 'com.world.dp.apim' instead.

 # Getting Started